Azure Cosmos DB pricing

 Let’s also assume that you egress 100 GB of data every month from the container in West US to replicate data into East US, North Europe and East Asia.
 You are billed for egress as per data transfer rates.

 When you choose to operate containers that span across multiple geographic regions, you are billed for the provisioned throughput and storage for each container in every region and the data transfer between regions.
 You will be billed for the provisioned throughput.

 Storage capacity is billed in units of the maximum hourly amount of data stored, in GB, over a monthly period.
 For example, if you utilised 100 GB of storage for half of the month and 50 GB for the second half of the month, you would be billed for an equivalent of 75 GB of storage during that month.

-If you define your own performance for a collection and you upgrade at 9:30 a.m. from 400 RUs to 1,000 RUs and downgrade at 10:45 a.m. back to 400 RUs, you will be charged for two hours of 1,000 RUs.
+For instance, if you increase provisioned throughput at 09:30 from 400 RU/s to 1,000 RU/s and then lower provisioned throughput at 10:45 back to 400 RU/s, you will be charged for two hours of 1,000 RU/s.

 If you increase provisioned throughput for a container or a set of containers at 9:30 AM from 100K RU/s to 200K RU/s and then lower the provisioned throughput back to 100K RU/s at 10:45 AM, you will be charged for two hours of 200K RU/s.

 You can scale up or scale down the provisioned throughput (i.e. Request Units per second) for each container or a database by using the Azure Portal, one of the supported SDKs or the REST API.